abhey-gupta/bottom-sheet-react-native/readme.md

 ## Styling

 The BottomSheet uses [twrnc](https://github.com/jaredh159/tailwind-react-native-classnames) for styling.
-You can customize the appearance by modifying the tailwind classes in the component.
+You can customize the appearance by modifying the Tailwind classes in the component.

 ## Animations